-- Have services delivered in the individual's preferred language, whenever possible - Identify opportunities to hire bilingual, bicultural case managers and rehab specialists, as well as persons with lived experience and family members - Analyze the availability of interpreters across the BHSOC, develop a process for certifying bilingual skills of staff; expand the number of positions / slots that can receive pay for providing interpretation services, and expanding the number of persons who receive bilingual pay - Develop a skill-based interview to demonstrate bilingual skills - Identify training opportunities for staff including how to utilize an interpreter and schedule training for all staff - Develop Policy and Procedure Guidelines for assigning interpreters (e.g., rotation; consistency with individual and family; skills and expertise understanding medical term for psychiatric services; wait time for accessing an interpreter) to ensure quality and continuity of care - Identify goals for the ratio of bilingual and bicultural staff to individuals served to address equity - Provide treatment plans written in the individual's preferred language, whenever possible - Provide training to staff to deliver innovative, evidence-based, trauma-informed wellness and recovery services in diverse settings - Continue to support a work environment where cultural humility, dignity, and respect are modeled
+- Have services delivered in the individual's preferred language, whenever possible, and identify opportunities to enhance this process by developing best practice protocols. - Identify opportunities to develop, engage, attract, hire, and retain bilingual, bicultural case managers and rehab specialists, as well as persons with lived experience and family members - Analyze the availability of interpreters across the BHSOC, develop a process for certifying bilingual skills of staff; expand the number of positions / slots that can receive pay for providing interpretation services, and expanding the number of persons who receive bilingual pay - Develop a skill-based interview to demonstrate bilingual skills - Identify training opportunities for staff including how to utilize an interpreter and schedule training for all staff - Develop Policy and Procedure Guidelines for assigning interpreters (e.g., rotation; consistency with individual and family; skills and expertise understanding medical term for psychiatric services; wait time for accessing an interpreter) to ensure quality and continuity of care - Identify goals for the ratio of bilingual and bicultural staff to individuals served to address equity - Provide treatment plans written in the individual's preferred language, whenever possible - Provide training to staff to deliver innovative, evidence-based, trauma-informed wellness and recovery services in diverse settings - Continue to support a work environment where cultural humility, dignity, and respect are modeled

-B. Mechanisms for informing individuals of culturally responsive services and providers, including culturally specific services and language services; identify issues and methods of mitigation
+B. Mechanisms for informing individuals of culturally responsive services and providers, including culturally specific services and language services; identify issues and methods of mitigation has bilingual and bicultural staff to address linguistic and cultural needs, as well as processes for utilizing language line for languages for which there may not be personnel employed on duty.